+The basic aim of the TALENT Erasmus+ project (December 2018 – November 2022) is to establish a two-year master programme in HRM in six universities in Central Asia.
 Coached by EU universities in Belgium, Bulgaria, Germany and Greece, six universities in Kazakhstan, the Kyrgyz Republic and Uzbekistan are developing an innovative academic environment to teach and study HRM insights and practices adapted to the needs and specificities of the socio-economic challenges the Central Asian region is confronted with.
 The first cohort of students is expected to start its education in September 2020.

 Through its various objectives and activities, such as teacher trainings and seminars, the TALENT project intends to develop a network between universities and public and private actors allowing for a long-lasting exchange of expertise in HRM as well as to create the incentives for mobilities between the partner universities of students, teachers and researchers interested in HRM in Central Asia.

 While Central Asian (CA) countries have a growing education system, they suffer from a malfunctioning labour market, with large parts of graduates unable to find qualified work and unable to develop their talent within their job.
 This problem is increasingly recognised by CA government institutions and employers.
 Universities have a double interest in developing HRM master programmes: (a) graduates can be locally or nationally employed as HRM specialists, and (b) these graduates can study and improve the labour market within the university’s region.
 However, an HRM master programme only makes fully sense if it is adapted and backed up with local experience and research.
 The latter point requires cooperation with i.c.
 EU universities and cooperation between the CA universities.
-With this context, the project has three main objectives:
+With this context, the project has three main objectives

 teachers from 6 CA universities in 8 HRM related courses.
 The CA teachers will be made deeper acquainted with EU HRM research and practice.
 The CA teachers will be encouraged to develop comparative courses, and to question what HRM in the EU or western context takes for granted.
 Mainly, the teachers will develop syllabi and introductory texts to their courses.

-accredited master programmes in “HRM and Talent Development” (TALENT).
+accredited master programmes in “TALENT”.
 The details of the curriculum have been developed in Year 1 of the project.
 The programme is oriented towards giving students a background in HRM that enables them to scientifically analyse an organisation and to set up methods for improving both the situation of employees and the economic efficiency of the organisation.

 an informal network of EU and CA teachers.
 Within the project, CA teachers working on the same or similar courses are coming together in workgroups and HRM seminars with the EU teachers.
 Academic discussion and comparative HRM is being stimulated.
 In Year 3 of the project, the network will aim for the systematisation of CA HRM research.